Matex600/social-edit-matt/README.md

   ### Troubleshooting | Categories
   <br>

-  Development Phase 3 began with an increase to my availabilty, in this phase I added the ability to add an ordered category and linking blog pages to their categories.
+  Development Phase 3 began with an increase to my availability, in this phase I added the ability to add an ordered category and link blog pages to their categories.

-  As well as adding categories dropdown to navigation and authenticating users as to limit only logged in users to create posts.
+  As well as adding categories dropdown to navigation and authenticating users to limit only logged-in users to create posts.

-  During this phase I also added functional upvote and downvote buttons.
+  During this phase, I also added functional upvote and downvote buttons.

-  Phase 3 in development brought in a lot of issues, I experienced a large share of errors when testing out functionality and had to spend a lot of time researching and debugging the application, This slowed the process considerably.
+  Phase 3 in development brought in a lot of issues, I experienced a large share of errors when testing out functionality and had to spend a lot of time researching and debugging the application, Which slowed the process considerably.

   <hr>